 Two dimensional (2D) supramolecular crystal engineering, one of the most important strategies towards nanotechnology, is both a science and an industry.
-In the present review, the recent advances in 2D supramolecular crystal engineering through chirality manipulation on solid surface are summarized, with the aid of scanning tunneling microscopy technique.
-On-surface chirality manipulation includes the surface confined structural chirality formation, chirality transformation, chirality separation as well as chirality elimination, by using component exchange and different external stimuli.
-Under this principle, host-guest supramolecular interaction, solvent induction, temperature regulation and STM-tip driven orientation control and reorientation effects in equilibrium or out-of-equilibrium conditions, towards the generation of the best-adapted chiral or achiral 2D nanostructure, are mainly described and highlighted.
-Future challenges and opportunities in this exciting area are also then concluded.
+In the present review, the recent advances in 2D supramolecular crystal engineering through chirality manipulation on solid surfaces are summarized, with the aid of the scanning tunneling microscopy technique.
+On-surface chirality manipulation includes surface confined structural chirality formation, chirality transformation, chirality separation as well as chirality elimination, by using component exchange and different external stimuli.
+Under this principle, host–guest supramolecular interactions, solvent induction, temperature regulation and STM-tip driven orientation control and reorientation effects under equilibrium or out-of-equilibrium conditions, towards the generation of the best-adapted chiral or achiral 2D nanostructures, are mainly described and highlighted.
+Future challenges and opportunities in this exciting area are also then discussed.